mateuszgachowski/nuxt-ioc/docs/src/guide/structure.md

 ## Further read

-While creating the domain classess you should keep in mind best programming principles that we will just briefly touch in this book.
+While creating the domain classes you should keep in mind best programming principles that we will just briefly touch in this book.

 - [SOLID](https://en.wikipedia.org/wiki/SOLID), especially SRP
 - [CQ(R)S](https://martinfowler.com/bliki/CQRS.html)